 Section 4.
 After the initial election, a vice-chair, a secretary, and two directors shall be elected at the annual election held on even years and a vice-chair, a treasurer, and two directors shall be elected at the annual election held on odd years and a councilor will be elected every three years.

 Section 5.
-The Nominating Committee shall give to the Executive Committee at its Midwinter Meeting a slate with two nominees for every office to be filled at the annual election.
-Members shall be informed of the committee’s slate; a member not on the slate may be nominated for any office by a signed petition of fifteen members.
+The Nominating Committee shall give to the Executive Committee a recommendation with at least two nominees for every office to be filled for annual election.
+The Executive Committee shall vote to approve the list of qualified candidates.
+Members shall be informed of the candidates.
+Members may also be nominated for candidacy any office via a signed petition of at least fifteen IFRT members.

-Nominations shall be closed on January 15.
 The election will be held by vote in accordance with ALA procedure.
-A plurality of all votes cast will be necessary to constitute an election.
+A plurality of all votes cast will be necessary to determine the successful candidate for each office.
 In case of a tie vote, the successful candidate will be determined by lot.
 All elections will be certified by the ALA Elections Committee.

 Section 6.
 The IFRT councilor represents the interests of the Intellectual Freedom Round Table on the ALA Council.
 The IFRT councilor is a member of IFRT's Executive Committee.